shinsterneck/pdns/modules/geosqlbackend/README.md

 Some administration tools, such as PowerAdmin, require you to enable non-standard TLDs, otherwise they won't allow you to create them in the first place.
 See the individual admin tools' documentation.
+Alternatively use a subdomain of a real domain you own as SUFFIX (e.g: geosql.example.com).

 ###Overlay Concept

-GeoSQL is designed to be used as an overlay module, this means that GeoSQL needs to be used together with the gmysql backend or another backend that stores its data within an SQL Database.
+GeoSQL is designed to be used as an overlay module, this means that GeoSQL needs to be used together with the gmysql backend at this moment.

 This also means that you only need to create DNS records, which need to be different in each geographic location.
 All other records are handled by other PowerDNS backends, such as the